 • High-End Pricing: Premier Cru and Grand Cru wines from Burgundy, such as those from Domaine de la Romanée-Conti, regularly sell for $1,000-10,000 per bottle or more, with rare vintages fetching $50,000+ at auction.

-The scarcity of top-tier Pinot Noir, combined with its aging potential, ensures consistent demand among collectors, which contributes to its high secondary market value.
+The scarcity of top-tier Pinot Noir, combined with its proven aging potential, keeps collector demand consistently strong and supports its premium secondary market values.

 Malbec